microformats/microformats-ruby/README.md

 Before installing and using microformats-ruby, you'll want to have Ruby 2.4.10 (or newer) installed.
 It's recommended that you use a Ruby version management tool like [rbenv](https://github.com/rbenv/rbenv), [chruby](https://github.com/postmodern/chruby), or [rvm](https://github.com/rvm/rvm).

-microformats-ruby is developed using Ruby 2.7.1 and is additionally tested against versions 2.4.10, 2.5.8, and 2.6.6 using [Travis CI](https://travis-ci.org/microformats/microformats-ruby).
+microformats-ruby is developed using Ruby 2.7.1 and is additionally tested against versions 2.4, 2.5, 2.6, 2.7, 3.0, and 3.1 using [github Actions](https://github.com/microformats/microformats-ruby/actions).

 ## Installation